 As Executive Director of Earth Arts, I strive to stay focused on the Big Picture, and the day-to-day operations of the organization, while still supporting this amazing staff and getting out in the woods with the kids as much as possible.
 Today, Earth Arts lives on, continuing that vision shared over tea with Dale and expanding to give us the opportunity to offer programs at our beautiful new location in Slaterville Springs, NY.

-When not at Earth Arts, you can find me sitting in my sit spot, reading, walking in the woods with my partner and dog, sketching in journals, stalking wild edible plants, poking dead things with sticks, or watching movies.
+When not at Earth Arts, you can find me sitting in my sit spot, reading, walking in the woods with my partner Mark and dog Fred, sketching in journals, stalking wild edible plants, poking dead things with sticks, or watching movies.